 - to be competent, capable citizens in our technology-dependent, democratic society.

 Taken separately, the four STEM subjects are defined by the National Research Council as:

 Science is the study of the natural world, including the laws of nature associated with physics, chemistry, and biology and the treatment or application of facts, principles, concepts, or conventions associated with these disciplines.
 Chandler High School offers courses in Physics, Biology, Chemistry, Environmental Science, Agricultural Engineering.
 There are AP and IB level courses offered in Physics, Biology, Chemistry and Environmental Science.

 Engineering is a body of knowledge about the design and creation of products and a process for solving problems.
 Engineering utilizes concepts in science and mathematics and technological tools.
 Students at CHS can currently take two years of Engineering: Introduction to Engineering Design and Principles of Engineering.
-We expect to add a third year of Engineering in the 2016-2017 school year.
 Students can earn Dual Credit through Embry-Riddle Aeronautical University with the support of Project Lead the Way curriculum.